Have you ever considered spending Christmas in New Orleans?

-Locals, we are not…but we secured the inside scoop from experts who are native to the area, so we know that locals and visitors alike can benefit from these awesome ideas.
+Locals, we are not, but we secured the inside scoop from experts who are native to the area, so we know that locals and visitors alike can benefit from these awesome ideas.
 Here’s everything you need to know about Christmas in New Orleans, Louisiana!

-Spend an evening enjoying this sparkling light display that engulfs dozens of 100-year-old oak trees at New Orleans’ City Park for Celebration in the Oaks each holiday season.
+Spend an evening enjoying this sparkling holiday light display that engulfs dozens of 100-year-old oak trees at New Orleans’ City Park for Celebration in the Oaks each holiday season.
 It’s a winter wonderland!

 Buy your tickets online…the walk up ticket line will be long.
 And bring your appetite, as food and drink are available in City Park during the festivities.